top of page

 Our Innovative Technology

 Innova Therapeutics is developing a monoclonal antibody (mAb) platform targeting a protein that is highly expressed in various solid cancers and shown to correlate with patient outcome.
-Innova’s platform technology is initially focused on targeting cancers including pediatric osteosarcoma, sarcomas, breast cancer and pancreatic cancer.
+Innova’s platform technology is initially focused on targeting cancers including pediatric osteosarcoma, sarcomas, breast cancer, multiple myeloma and pancreatic cancer.
 The opportunity for this anticancer therapy as a monotherapy and in combination with other chemotherapy agents will expand across other solid tumors.

 The focus on pediatric osteosarcoma as one of the initial targets will allow a fast-regulatory approval, with the opportunity to obtain a Rare Pediatric Disease priority review voucher.
 Because Priority Review Vouchers (PRVs) may be sold, a secondary market for the vouchers has emerged, with revenue ranging between $80M and $350M.